Skip to Main Content

 By keeping up with routine oral hygiene and professional dental care, you can help to reduce the risk of potential complications.
 While your new tooth adjusts, continue brushing twice daily and rinsing with an antibacterial mouthwash.
 Continue with a rigorous daily oral hygiene routine once the implant is fully healed.

 Is your implant causing pain or does it feel loose?
-Please request an appointment with our dentists in Surrey today.
+Please request an appointment with our dentists in today.

 From Our Team

-- Dr. Felix Zhang
+- Dr. Anna Rosenczweig

 We're Pleased to Announce